 The Order of the Temple was dissolved in 1308 and its possessions in the Maestrazgo came under the control of the Order of St. John of Jerusalem or the Hospital.
 This Order will maintain its jurisdiction over the area until the 19th century.
 However, during the reign of the Catholic Monarchs, the military orders, without losing their structure and privileges, would be administered by the Crown, which exercised its right of patronage in the appointment of masters and commanders.
 The lukewarm conditions initially offered to attract settlers to a rough frontier, added to the distance with which the feudal administration was exercised, determined an economic pressure inferior to that of many places in Aragon.

-The Middle Ages have left us interesting examples of religious Gothic architecture, among which the Gothic churches of Molinos and Castellote stand out, interesting examples of “Levantine Gothic”.
-Likewise, in civil architecture, the lonjas, as porches under the town halls, stand out, being the ones in Cantavieja and La Iglesuela del Cid. the most representative ones, without forgetting some bridges of medieval design and great historical significance, such as the Puebla de San Miguel Bridge or the Vallés Bridge. or the Vallés Bridge.
+The Middle Ages has bequeathed us interesting examples of religious Gothic architecture, among which the most outstanding are the Gothic churches of Molinos and Castellote interesting examples of the “Levantine Gothic”.
+Likewise, in civil architecture, the lonjas, as porches under the town halls, stand out, being the ones in Cantavieja and La Iglesuela del Cid. the most representative ones, without forgetting some bridges of medieval design and great historical significance, such as the Puebla de San Miguel Bridge or the Vallés Bridge.